linden-friesen/cicd-pipeline-train-schedule-jenkins/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

 Removing BS that was added at 3;31

+Still nothing.
+This test is using Git from a clone of the repo...